Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

     -   By default, aligned placement is disabled.
 -   `use_on` — Array (optional)
     -   Lists the blocks (as an array of [block descriptors](/documentation/shared-constructs#block-descriptors)) that this item can be used on to place the block.
-    -   If empty or omitted, the item will be able to place on any block.
+    -   If empty or omitted, the item will be able to place onto any block.

 <CodeHeader>minecraft:item > components</CodeHeader>